-- Place all controls in neutral or off.
-Stop engine, and remove ignition key.
-Wait for all moving parts to stop before servicing, adjusting, repairing. - Relieve pressure from hydraulic circuit before servicing. - Before applying pressure to a hydraulic system, ensure all components are tight and that hoses and couplings are in good condition. - Keep hands, feet, hair, and clothing away from all moving/rotating parts.
+- Relieve pressure from hydraulic circuit before servicing. - Before applying pressure to a hydraulic system, ensure all components are tight and that hoses and couplings are in good condition. - Keep hands, feet, hair, and clothing away from all moving/rotating parts.

-- Replace parts with genuine factory replacements parts to restore your equipment to original specifications. - Meridian Manufacturing Inc. will not be responsible for injuries or damages caused by using unapproved parts and/or accessories. - Make sure there is plenty of ventilation.
+to original specifications.

+Meridian Manufacturing Inc. will not be responsible for injuries or damages caused by using unapproved parts and/or accessories.

+- Make sure there is plenty of ventilation.
 Never operate the engine in a closed building.
 The exhaust fumes may cause asphyxiation. - Clear the area of bystanders, especially children, when carrying out any maintenance and repairs or making any adjustments. - Place stands or blocks under the frame before working beneath the machine. - Before resuming work, install and secure all guards when maintenance work is completed. - Replace damaged or not clearly visible decals.